-Michael Jacobs is an academic, writer and commentator on international climate change and energy policy, British politics and social democratic and green political thought.
+Michael Jacobs is an economist and political scientist and commentator on political economy, international climate change and energy policy, and social democratic and green political thought.

-A Visiting Professor at the London School of Economics and at University College London, and Visiting Fellow at the Institute for Public Policy Research, he was for six years Special Adviser to former British Prime Minister Gordon Brown, and before that head of the think tank and political association the Fabian Society.
+Currently Director of the IPPR Commission on Economic Justice and a Visiting Professor at University College London, he was for six years Special Adviser to former British Prime Minister Gordon Brown, and before that head of the think tank and political association the Fabian Society.

 He is the author of a number of books on environmental economics and progressive politics, including The Green Economy (1991), The Politics of the Real World (1996) and Paying for Progress: A New Politics of Tax for Public Spending (2000).
 His book co-edited with Mariana Mazzucato, Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth, was published by Wiley Blackwell in August 2016.

 Born in London in 1960, Michel Jacobs was educated in state schools in Barnet and at Wadham College, Oxford, where he gained a First in Politics, Philosophy and Economics.
 After leaving university he worked as coordinator for Tools for Self Reliance, a charity which refurbishes unwanted hand tools and ships them to artisans and co-operatives in developing countries.
 In 1984-85 he took a postgraduate diploma in local employment planning at Middlesex Polytechnic and spent the next five years as a community worker and adult educator in Southampton, working with unemployed adults.